 On Tanzania’s northern plains, in the Serengeti National Park, two million wildebeest and hundreds of thousands of zebra tread ceaselessly through the grass following the rain, while closely watched by big cats, wild dogs and crocodiles.
 The Great Migration and its never-ending excitement gives you the chance to observe a host of Africa’s wildlife in a single place.

-But this land of vast plains can also offer up Africa’s highest peak, Mount Kilimanjaro in the northeast, and Africa’s largest game reserve, Selous in the south.
+But this land of vast plains can also offer up Africa’s highest peak, Mount Kilimanjaro in the northeast, and Africa’s largest national park, Nyerere National Park in the south.
 Watch lion, leopard, rhino, elephant and cape buffalo — collectively the Big Five — within the volcanic landscape of Ngorongoro Conservation Area.

 Witness the Great Migration of herds on safari in the Serengeti

 The stuff of wildlife documentaries, watching the Great Migration is one of my most memorable experiences in Tanzania.
 This mass movement of wildebeest plays out in Tanzania each year, culminating in the Mara River crossings between July and October.

 In their search for fresh grazing, herds that can number thousands of animals risk the crocodile-infested river and the awaiting leopard on the far bank in many hazardous river crossings.

 November’s short rains bring new life to the grasslands of the southern Serengeti.
 They also bring the wildebeest, who can detect rain from more than 50 kilometers away.